ADD-ONS / ANTICOAGULANT THERAPY

 - Hemoclot – a dabigatran level < 50 ng/ml > 6h after the last dose of the drug indicates the absence of anticoagulant activity

-- administration of thrombolysis after prior neutralization of the effect of dabigatran with the antidote PRAXBIND is possible (indications for Praxbind include emergency procedures that may involve thrombolysis)
+- administration of thrombolysis after prior neutralization of the effect of dabigatran with the antidote PRAXBIND is possible (IVT is an emergency procedure)

 - according to expert consensus, the combination of idarucizumab and IVT is suggested for patients with acute ischemic stroke of <4.5 h duration (ESO guidelines 2021) [Diener, 2017]